LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 For the Axom project, each issue has three possible states:

 * Open.
-    Every issues starts out as an open issue.
-An open issue can be assigned to someone or unassigned.
+    Every issue starts out in an open state.
+An open issue can be assigned to someone or left unassigned.
 When an issue is assigned, this means that the assignee owns the issue and is responsible for working on it.
-An open issue that is unassigned has not been been discussed or reviewed, or we have not decide how to act on it.
+An open issue that is left unassigned means that it has not been been discussed or reviewed, or we have not decided how to act on it.
     In general, an open issue is not being worked on.
 * In Progress.
     An issue in progress is one that is actively being worked on.
 * Closed.
     When an issue is closed, work on it has been completed, or a decision has been made that it will not be addressed.

-An open issue can transition to either 'in progress' (work has started on it) or 'closed'.
-An in progress issue can transition to either open (work on it has stopped, but it is not finished) or closed.
-Finally, a closed issue can be re-opened, which changes its state to open.
+An 'open' issue can transition to either 'in progress' or 'closed'.
+An 'in progress' issue can transition to either 'open' (work on it has stopped, but it is not finished) or 'closed'.
+Finally, a 'closed' issue can be re-opened, which changes its state to 'open'.
 The complete issue workflow is shown in the figure below.

 .. figure:: jira-issue.png